focus-editor/focus/LOG.md

     - Select by mouse
     - Select words by ctrl+D
     - Fix the weird doubling of characters when pasted a newline

+- When cutting search results in finder, go by characters and not bytes

 - Tokenizer:
     + Identifiers can start with _